The Locker Room Code

 Mason smiled at his stoicism.
 “Same as your old man.
 Never gave much away.”
 He paused, searching Amir’s face.
 “You’ve got to go to One PP tomorrow, 9 a.m.
 The DCPI and the commissioner want to shake your hand.
 There might be a press conference.”

-He leaned back, arms crossed—not cold, just waiting.
+He leaned back, arms crossed.
+Not cold, just waiting for Mason to finish.
 “You don’t have to do the press thing.
 And if you want… I can come with you.
 I know how those rooms can feel.
 Especially when everyone’s pretending they don’t know your name.”

 Amir met his eyes, something unreadable flashing through.
 “I can go on my own.
 Thank you, sir.”